Plastic Bag Tax

 Avoid the 5-cent bag fee when shopping at grocery stores, convenience stores, and drug stores by bringing your reusable bag whenever you shop.

 Reusable bag access for SNAP / WIC Community

 The City has been offering reusable bags to Supplemental Nutrition Assistance Program (SNAP) and Women, Infants and Children (WIC) communities.

 ALIVE!
 WEEKEND FOOD DISTRIBUTIONS - Disposable plastic bags all too often end up in our waterways and are a danger to wildlife.
 That’s why ALIVE! is joining the city-wide goal of encouraging the use of reusable bags, and we need your help!

-Groceries will be packed with a reusable bag during the weekend food distribution events as a way to share bags with the community.
+While supplies last, groceries will be packed with a reusable bag during the weekend food distribution events as a way to share bags with the community.
 Calendar is subject to change.
 Please refer to ALIVE!'s website for any announcements regarding changes to the food distribution events.

 REUSABLE BAGS AVAILABLE FOR PICK-UP WHILE SUPPLIES LAST

 - Monday - Friday, 8:00 a.m. - 5:00 p.m.